The following guidance is subject to change as the PUC finalizes any rulemaking orders.

 What happens when the contract I signed with my aggregator expires?

-If you have a contract with an aggregator that you will not renew at expiration, please contact the the PennAEPS Administrator at email@example.com two months prior to contract expiration and indicate that you will not review your contract and provide the contract expiration date.
+If you have a contract with an aggregator that you will not renew at expiration, please contact the the PennAEPS Administrator at firstname.lastname@example.org two months prior to contract expiration and indicate that you will not renew your contract and provide the contract expiration date.
 If the contract is not renewed by the expiration date, PennAEPS will notify the aggregator and system owner that the contract has expired and generation data will revert to the system owner for tracking and future crediting purposes.

 Can I keep my AECs when I sell my home?

 AECs are expected to remain with the home.
 Any arrangement made between the buyer and the seller will be at the risk of both parties.
 In order to update AEC ownership, both parties must provide a copy of the PJM-GATS system change form and Closing Disclosure or HUD 1 Settlement Statement to the Administrator by email at email@example.com.
 All information from the Closing Disclosure or HUD 1 Settlement Statement can be redacted except the names and signatures of the buyers and sellers and the closing date.